Main Index

 Values of many arithmetic functions fluctuate and so it is difficult to determine its behavior for large values of the argument.

-is a well behaved function (e.g. a simple elementary function) such that
+If is an arithmetic function and is a well behaved function (e.g. a simple elementary function) such that

 Let